diditaditya/lazer/README.md

 ## Overview

 This is mere a fun project of utter laziness.
-Essentially the app directly read the database table and it can then be requested through http.
+Essentially the app directly read the mysql database table and it can then be requested through http.
 Nothing fancy.
 Just so the *backend* ready without writing any structs for each table, then go back lazing around wholeheartedly.

 ## Development